 M

-The markup above spot price for minting, distribution, and dealer costs.
+The amount above spot price that covers minting, refining, distribution, and dealer margin.
+Read full article →

 Mint

 A facility that produces coins and/or bars.
-Can be sovereign or private.
+Can be sovereign (government) or private.

 N